mentasuave01/brainworkshop/README.md

 - **Adaptive Level Adjustment**: Automatically increases or decreases difficulty based on performance
 - **Multiple Profiles**: Support for multiple user profiles with separate statistics
-- **Statistics Tracking**: Track your progress with daily statistics and session history
+- **Statistics Tracking**: Comprehensive dashboard with progress graphs, session history, performance trends, and data export (CSV/TSV)
 - **Manual Mode**: Customize session parameters for experimentation
 - **Jaeggi Mode**: Emulates the protocol from the original research study
 - **Local Storage**: All data saved in browser localStorage (no server required)